AndroidDoctorr/turbo-api/README.md

 Turbo-API is a high-speed, feature-rich Node.js library that makes it a breeze to create custom APIs, perfect for both beginners and experienced developers.
 With Turbo-API, you can rapidly set up robust APIs with built-in validation, logging, and services for multiple data backends.

+THIS LIBRARY IS IN-PROGRESS

+It's almost working, but it still has a few kinks to iron out.
+If you would like to help me get it working, feel free to clone it and take a look, or email me (see below).

+To test:
+- Set up a Google firebase app
+- Install firebase tools via npm `npm install -g firebase-tools`
+- Create a firebase functions app using the firebase-tools CLI, connected to your application (create a folder and run `firebase init` from that folder in the terminal)
+- Install turbo-api in the functions application `cd functions`, `npm i turbo-api`
+- Create your turbo-config.json in the main project folder (alongside /functions, not in it)

 ## Features

 -   **Rapid API Development**: Turbo-API is designed to help you quickly set up APIs with minimal configuration, allowing you to focus on your application's core logic.